 - Discuss new market technology development and adoption opportunities and challenges, as well as the development of future NGN talent; and

 - Explore how next generation networks are revolutionizing our economy, and how we live, work and play by creating more interconnected, collaborative and productive communities.

-Launching with a video greeting from the Honourable Reza Moridi, Ontario Minister of Research, Innovation and Science, the Summit roster included 18 speakers, including keynote presentations from Alvin Francis, Program Director, Analytics, IBM; and Bill Mantel, Assistant Deputy Minister, Strategic Programs Development and Delivery Office, Ontario Ministry of Research, Innovation and Science.
+Launching with a video greeting from the Honourable Reza Moridi, Ontario Minister of Research, Innovation and Science, the Summit roster included 18 speakers, including keynote presentations from Alvin Francis, Program Director, Analytics, IBM; and Bill Mantel, Assistant Deputy Minister, Strategic Programs Development and Delivery Office, Ontario Ministry of Economic, Development, Trade, and Employment and Ontario Ministry of Research, Science and Innovation.
 The program also featured dynamic panels that addressed NGN imperatives including:

 - The transformation path to 5G and large-scale IoT (Internet of Things)

 - Opportunities to drive open cloud innovation in Canada; and